 - Able to work independently or as part of a team.

 To be able to become a Marketing Officer, your study options will change based on your previous study experience or your preferred study pathway:

 - Bachelor of Communication and Media (Public Relations)

 - Bachelor of Communication and Media (Publications Extended)

-- Bachelor of Arts and Bachelor of Business (Public Relations Studies and Marketing)
+- Bachelor of Arts and Bachelor of Business and Commerce (Public Relations Studies and Marketing)